We Keep Less So You Make More

 If you have or had food poisoning or a related foodborne illness, you could be entitled to financial compensation for your injuries and losses.
 It is possible to sue a food supplier, distributor, or another liable entity and hold them accountable for their negligence and/or wrongdoing.

-These cases are often very complex and difficult to prove; we strongly recommend that you reach out to an experienced personal injury lawyer who has specifically handled cases involving food poisoning and related foodborne illnesses.
+Food poisoning cases are often very complex and difficult to prove; we strongly recommend that you reach out to an experienced personal injury lawyer who has specifically handled cases involving food poisoning and related foodborne illnesses.
 At NeJame Law, our Orlando food poisoning attorneys have successfully represented individuals from across Orange County in product liability cases against food growers, distributors, suppliers, and others.
 We understand the law, and we have what it takes to aggressively advocate for you and your rights.

 What Is Food Poisoning?